Certified Container Security Expert CCSE

 - Security Linting of Dockerfiles

-- Static Analysis of container images
+- Static Analysis(SCA) of container images

-- Static Analysis library for container
+- Scan for vulnerabilities in container

 - Building secure container images